crodriguez1a/code-heads/glimmer-codeheads/website/README.md

   II.
 Imported modules that wouldn't automatically be resolved (e.g., reducers), should be placed in either `src/utils`, or inside of a collection `my-component/-utils`.
 Note the local `-utils` is pre-fixed with a hyphen.
 This is explained in the following Glimmer issue:
   <https://github.com/glimmerjs/resolution-map-builder/issues/8>

-  Here's an example of file system some custom modules added:
+  Here's an example of file system with some custom modules added:

       my-app
     ├── config